peripheryapp/periphery/README.md

 ## Sponsors ![Sponsors](assets/sponsor-20.svg)

-Periphery is passion project that takes a huge amount of effort to maintain and develop.
+Periphery is a passion project that takes a huge amount of effort to maintain and develop.
 If you find Periphery useful, please consider sponsoring through [GitHub Sponsors](https://github.com/sponsors/peripheryapp).

 Special thanks goes to the following generous sponsors: